angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 We then change the order of the book list whenever the method `changeOrder()` is called.
 We’re also handling the `ratingChange` event from the previous example.
-The corresponding `handleRatingChange` method accepts the identifier `isbn` and the new rating, and replaces the outdated book entity with an updated copy.
+The corresponding `handleRatingChange()` method accepts the identifier `isbn` and the new rating, and replaces the outdated book entity with an updated copy.
 To complete the flow, it would also be possible to modify the book data and send the updated state back to the server.

+> ℹ️ **Did you know?** Angular introduced the new experimental **Resource API** in version 19.
+It allows you to load data asynchronously while keeping the result signal writable.
+> We presented the Resource API in a separate blog post (in German 🇩🇪): **[Die neue Resource API von Angular](https://angular-buch.com/blog/2024-10-resource-api)**

 ## Linked Signal vs. Other Signals